Jbleezy/BO2-Reimagined/README.md

 * Kills on any round in 1-4 shots (normally does 1200 damage max)
 * No longer damages players
 * Fire type changed from burst fire to continuous fire
-* Fixed a bug where the Turret sounds would continue playing after being picked up
+* Fixed an issue where the Turret sounds would continue playing after being picked up

 ### Trample Steam
 * No longer gets destroyed from kills